ISU Choirs

 • Our singers are some of the friendliest people on campus.

-• Our singers work to make our program a “family,” where you’ll be able to make great music and develop friendships that will last a lifetime.
+• Our singers work to make each choir a “family,” where you’ll be able to make music and develop friendships that will last a lifetime.

 Overview of ensembles: